 - Service outages – Depending on the type of infrastructure your broadband service uses, your broadband speed could be impacted by various outages or degraded performance from your ISP.
 This is unfortunately unavoidable for most households.
 However, choosing full fibre broadband can massively improve performance and reduce the potential for outages or poor performance.

 Looking for a broadband provider?

 We’ve been impartial up until this point but if you’re looking for a broadband provider, try Giganet!
 We offer full fibre broadband to homes across the UK.
-Enjoy speeds up to 900Mb/s at a great price with no exit fees and no mid-contract price increases to worry about.
+Enjoy speeds up to 900Mb/s at great prices.
 Giganet is an award-winning broadband provider bringing greater reliability and speed to your home.
 For more information, visit our broadband page.